1. The author has expertise on the topic.

 - Pennsylvania Electronic Catalog

-- Search across Pennsylvania libraries for books and other library materials.
+- Search across Pennsylvania libraries for books, movies and more.

 - Databases - Power Library

 - Find articles from magazines, newspapers, and encyclopedias.
-Plus AP Images photo archive, and Auto Repair Reference Center.
+Plus AP Images photo archive, and Chat with a librarian.

 - eMagazines (from Zinio)